-Registration for drones, or remotely piloted aircraft (RPA), flown for business or as part of your job is now required.
+You now need to register your drones, or remotely piloted aircraft (RPA), if you fly them for business or as part of your job.

 - you don’t intend to fly your drone